kora-projects/kora-docs/mkdocs/docs/en/documentation/cache.md

       commandTimeout: "15s" #(7)!
     ```

-    1. URI to connect to Redis
+    1. URI to connect to Redis (**required**)
-    2. Username to connect
+    2. Username for connection (optional)
-    3. Password of the user to connect to
+    3. Password for connection (optional)
-    4. Base number for the connection
+    4. Database number for connection (optional)
     5. Protocol for connection
     6. Connection timeout
     7. Command execution timeout

 Redis cache configurations configure the behavior of a particular cache.

-Example configuration for `mycache.config` cache, parameters described in the `RedisCacheConfig` class:
+Example of a complete configuration for `mycache.config` cache, parameters are described in the `RedisCacheConfig` class (example values are specified):

 ===! ":material-code-json: `Hocon`"